Professor Stephen Hodge

 Associate Professor in Live Art + Spatial Practices

-I am Associate Professor in Live Art + Spatial Practices and a member of the Centre for Contemporary Performance Practices.
-I have taught on the BA Art History and Visual Culture, and am an adjunct faculty member of the National Institute of Advanced Studies in Bangalore, India, as part of the Exeter/NIAS split-site 'Intangible Histories' PhD programme.
-I am the University Director of Arts and Culture, but will be on research leave from 7 January until 7 July 2018.
-I was a previous Head of Drama (August 2012 - December 2018).
+I am Professor in Live Art + Spatial Practices and a member of the Centre for Contemporary Performance Practices.
+I have taught on the BA Art History and Visual Culture, and am an adjunct faculty member of the National Institute of Advanced Studies in Bangalore, India.
+I am the University Academic Director of Arts and Culture, and was a previous Head of Drama (August 2012 - December 2018).

 I generate Practice-as-Research across a range of contexts, for example: